-A typical example of an engine number is EKN000001X.
+A typical example of an engine number is IFN000001X.

-E Engine family
+l Engine family

-K Type of engine
+F Type of engine

 The list number of the engine

 N Country of manufacture

 0 The first digit is a production code.

 00001 Engine Serial Number

 X Year of Manufacture

-Perkins dealers or Perkins distributors need all of these numbers in order to determine the components that were included with the engine.
+Perkins dealers or Perkins distributors need all these numbers to determine the components that were included with the engine.
 This information permits accurate identification of replacement part numbers. i07785792